Things to do in K’gari (Fraser Island)

 Kingfisher Bay Resort

-The hotel also has a choice of swimming pools, nature walks, a small playground and a shop.
+There is a good choice of restaurants, a choice of swimming pools, nature walks, a small playground and a shop.
 A junior ranger program runs during school holidays, to keep kids busy with nature-based activities.

 Click here to check prices and availability for the Kingfisher Bay Resort.

-Eurong Beach Resort
+K’gari Beach Resort

 Eurong Beach Resort Fraser Island

-Choose from hotel rooms or two-bedroom apartments with kitchen facilities ath this hotel on Fraser Island.
 There are two onsite swimming pools, a casual restaurant & bar, BBQ area, general store and bakery all on offer.

-Camping on Fraser Island
+Camping on K’gari

 Camping permits are required to be purchased in advance and these must be displayed on your campsite.
 You can check camping fees here.

-How to Get to Fraser Island
+How to Get to K’gari

 Barge Fraser Island